Program: Conservation Priorities and Necessities

 Going back to the time of Theodore Roosevelt, the US has enjoyed an extraordinary legacy of conservation.
 From the creation of the National Park Service to the passage of the Wilderness Act, the US now has an enviable amount of public land protected from development and exploitation, but challenges remain.
 It was only a matter of a few years ago California State Parks, an extraordinary park system in of itself, was faced with annual threats of outright closure and threats remain in Congress and elsewhere that would undo our nation's vital conservation and environmental heritage.
 As Democrats, it is incumbent upon us to protect our country's natural heritage, and for our elected officials to stand firm against legislation which would undermine our parks, wilderness, and good environmental health.

 About the Speaker:

-Meetings are free and open to the public.
+Note: Meetings are free and open to the public.
+Dinner begins at 6 pm and the main program begins at 7 pm.
 While you are not required to purchase dinner, we do encourage you to take advantage of the Mainstream B & G's menu of good food and full bar.
-Donations and/or participation in the raffle are appreciated to help cover costs.

 Click here to receive notification of future meetings by e-mail.